 – Third Party Aid that is facilitated by the University but administered and funded by third parties

-- Deviations from the terms of this Policy are permitted only in so far as they are necessary to meet the mandatory requirements of specific External and Third Party Aid.
-There may be additional processes and criteria specified by donors of External and Third Party Aid.
+3. Deviations from the terms of this Policy are permitted only in so far as they are necessary to meet the mandatory requirements of specific External or Third Party Aid.
+There may be additional processes and criteria specified by donors of External or Third Party Aid.
 The University shall encourage and facilitate students applying for External and Third Party Aid.

 – the grant of a certain sum of money as a grant or loan;